richmahn/en_tn/oba/front/intro.md

 #### Who wrote the Book of Obadiah? ####

 The prophet Obadiah probably wrote this book.
-We know nothing more about the Obadiah.
+We know nothing more about Obadiah.
 His name in Hebrew means "Servant of Yahweh."

 ## Part 2: Important Religious and Cultural Concepts ##